Jewel-Joseph-Lijo/Speech-Text-Converter/README.md

-This is Speech Text Converter.
+This is Speech Text Converter created using HTML, CSS and JavaScript.